-- 1. Identify various forms of business organizations. - 2.
-Define business vocabulary.
+- 1. Identify various forms of business organizations.

+- 2. Define business vocabulary.

-- 3. Describe the basics of business ethics. - 4.
-Explain basic management principles.
+- 3. Describe the basics of business ethics.

+- 4. Explain basic management principles.

-BUS 115 Business Law I 3
+BUS 115 Business Law I 3 0 0 3

 This course introduces the student to the legal and ethical framework of business.
 Contracts, negotiable instruments, the law of sales, torts, crimes, constitutional law, the Uniform Commercial Code, and the court systems are examined.
-Upon completion the student should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to

-Commercial Code, and the court systems are examined.
 Upon completion the student should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to them.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.